Midsayap: Demographics

 In the 2020 census, the population of Midsayap, Cotabato, was 117,365 people, with a density of sigfig 117,365/290.42.

 The 2010 Census of Population and Housing of the Philippine Statistics Authority recorded the population of Midsayap at 134,170.
 It is the most populous among the municipalities of the province.

 Growing at the pace of 1.92 percent for the past five years, the town is expected to double its population within 36 years.

-Midsayap is populated mainly by Maguindanaos and as well as multi-cultural mix of peoples from the influx of migrants from Luzon and the Visayas, drawn to Mindanao's reputation as a promising haven for settlers.
+Midsayap is populated mainly by Maguindanaons and as well as multi-cultural mix of peoples from the influx of migrants from Luzon and the Visayas, drawn to Mindanao's reputation as a promising haven for settlers.